 Contrary to what many think of Maya Angelou, she was very active in the Civil Rights Movement and came to be friends with Martin and Malcolm.
-She met Malcolm in 1964 when she was living in Ghana with Black-American expats, including the likes of W.E.B.
+She met Malcolm in 1964 when she was living in Ghana with Black-American ex-pats, including the likes of W.E.B.
 DuBois.
 (DuBois passed away in 1963 though, so he and Malcolm never crossed paths in Ghana).
-By that point she was disillusioned with the Civil Rights Movement, but it was Malcolm who convinced her to not give up on activism.
-He often sought the council of people like Angelou after leaving the Nation of Islam.
+By that point, she was disillusioned with the Civil Rights Movement, but it was Malcolm who convinced her to not give up on activism.
+He often sought the counsel of people like Angelou after leaving the Nation of Islam.

 They stayed in touch through letters, and she became convinced he could bring people of the diaspora together through his new organization.
 She returned to the U.S. to start working with him on the Organization of Afro-American Unity.
 Sadly, Malcolm was killed before they could really set his plans in motion.
 His death devastated her, and she spent some time traveling before moving to California to focus on writing.